geek-cookbook/geek-cookbook/docs/community/matrix.md

 ## Spread the love (inviting others)

-Invite your co-geeks to Discord by:
+Invite your co-geeks to Matrix by:

-1. Sending them a link to <http://chat.funkypenguin.co.nz>, or
+1. Sending them a link to <http://matrix.funkypenguin.co.nz>, or
-2. Right-click on the Discord server name and click "Invite People"
+2. Send them a direct link to our "space", [#geek-cookbook](https://matrix.to/#/#geek-cookook:matrix.funkypenguin.co.nz)

 ## How do I search?